 Enjoy authentic Indonesia in Bali’s Warung and Rumah Makan.
-The Indonesians call a small traditional restaurant or sometimes also tiny shops, or a kiosk "warung", which literally means "shop".
-Rumah Makan means "Eating Home".
-In both you will be served traditional Indonesian food in a very simple setting.
-Some Warungs are simply wooden shacks along the roadside with a couple of plastic chairs, a table (if at all), a rice cooker and a gas stove with a frying pan.
-Authentic dishes from around the archipelago are available at fixed prices, giving you cheaper alternative to the prices charged in restaurants and hotels, and making you feel more at home in Indonesia.
+The Indonesians call a small traditional restaurant or sometimes also tiny shops, or a kiosk “warung”, which means “shop”.
+Rumah Makan means “Eating Home”.
+In both, you will be served traditional Indonesian food in a very simple setting.
+Some Warungs are wooden shacks along the roadside with a couple of plastic chairs, a table (if at all), a rice cooker and a gas stove with a frying pan.
+Authentic dishes from around the archipelago are available at fixed prices, giving you a cheaper alternative to the prices charged in restaurants and hotels, and making you feel more at home in Indonesia.

 Generally yes!
 The demand for authentic Indonesian food is high, thus many warungs and street vendors sell a high volume and food is usually safe and fresh.

-Yet sometimes hygiene is indeed an issue.
-Fresh water is not always used in the old plastic buckets where the dirty plates are cleaned.
+Yet sometimes, hygiene is indeed an issue.
+Freshwater is not always used in the old plastic buckets where the dirty plates are cleaned.
 There might be no fridge to store meat.

-If you are new to Street food it is recommended to take a closer look at the place you choose, before you venture into the delicious delights of Streetfood on Bali.
-If you are blessed with a strong stomach then be adventurous, try something new and spicy.
+If you are new to Street food, it is recommended to take a closer look at the place you choose, before you venture into the delicious delights of street food on Bali.
+If you are blessed with a strong stomach, then be adventurous, try something new and spicy.
 If not, take it easy and slow.
 You might want to go to a busy place with a high turnover and start with a vegetarian dish.

 Some warung owners have expanded and opened more comfortable venues, where seating is plentiful, kitchens are clean, and food is always available.

-Authentic dishes from around the archipelago are available at fixed prices, giving the traveler a cheaper alternative to the prices charged in restaurants and hotels, and making him feel more at home in Indonesia.
+Authentic dishes from around the archipelago are available at fixed prices, giving the traveller a cheaper alternative to the prices charged in restaurants and hotels, and making him feel more at home in Indonesia.
 Try it out.